 The remuneration standards of the Bank's directors, supervisors and senior management are implemented after the procedures of the corporate governance.
-The remuneration standards of chairman of the Board of Directors, the chairman of the Board of Supervisors, the president and the vice president follow the state relevant policies.
+The remuneration standards of the chairman of the Board of Directors, the chairman of the Board of Supervisors, the president and the vice president follow the government's relevant policies.

-The remuneration of directors, supervisors and senior management is disclosed in Remunerations for Directors, Supervisors and Senior Management for 2020 in the 'Annual Report 2020 of China Construction Bank Corporation'.
+The remuneration of directors, supervisors and senior management is disclosed in Remunerations for Directors, Supervisors and Senior Management for 2021 in the 'Annual Report 2021 of China Construction Bank Corporation'.